SPANDigital/presidium/README.md

 This will install all required dependencies and fire up a Jekyll server on: http://localhost:4000/

-Add and edit your content using examples in `content` and `media` Configure your site using options in `_config.yml`
+Add and edit your content following the examples in the `content` and `media` directories.
+Configure your site using the available options in `_config.yml`

 ## Setup and Configuration

 ### Directory Structure
-Presidium uses the following directories:
+Presidium is pre-configured with the following directories:
 ```
 presidium/